 You should not try this at home.
 Without proper technique, you can cause a serious infection and spread the virus to other parts of your body.

 Sometimes, molluscum is best treated with a medication that you apply at home.
 While you will find many treatments sold online, the following are the ones that a dermatologist may recommend.

 See a board-certified dermatologist for treatment instead of buying treatment for molluscum online

 Some molluscum treatments that you can buy online without a prescription may not work and could be harmful, according to the Centers for Disease Control and Prevention (CDC).

 Imiquimod cream: This medication helps stimulate the body’s immune system so that it will clear the bumps.
 You apply the cream as directed to the bumps, usually 2 or 3 times a week.
 After the cream sits on the bumps for a prescribed amount of time, you wash it off.

 You must continue to apply imiquimod until the bumps clear, which is usually about 16 weeks.

 It’s important to know that no one treatment works for everyone.
 Signs that imiquimod is working include swelling and irritated skin.

-The CDC does not recommend imiquimod for young children.
+The CDC does not recommend imiquimod for children.
+Some studies show that this medication doesn't work well for children who have molluscum contagiosum.